 After the decision has been reviewed

-You, and the other people involved in your case, can dispute and also appeal against this new decision.
+You, and the other people involved in your case, can appeal against this new decision.
 If you want to do so, you must appeal within one month of the date of the letter that tells you about the new decision.

 Your appeal is a formal process where an independent tribunal organised by the Appeals Service will take another look at the decision.
 It may take some time for the tribunal to reach a decision about your appeal.

 Decisions that can't be appealed against

 Parents cannot appeal against administrative decisions about collecting and enforcing child maintenance payments.
 For example, a paying parent can’t appeal against a decision to use a compulsory deduction from earnings order to collect unpaid child maintenance.
 However, they may be able to go to court to challenge such decisions.

 You cannot appeal against a decision because you are denying that they are the child's parent.
 A separate process is used to manage disputes over this.

 The Appeals Service may also decide not to proceed with the appeal if it has no reasonable prospect of success because it is against something that is set out in law, such as the way child maintenance is worked out.